12 Secret Websites to Make Money People Quietly Use in 2026

 Plus, people trust Amazon, which makes your recommendations more credible.

-You can put these affiliate links on your blog, Instagram, or even under your YouTube videos (if they’re qualified).
+Meaning, you can put these affiliate links on your blog, Instagram, or even under your YouTube videos (if they’re qualified).
 When your followers click and buy something, you get a small reward as a thank you from Amazon.

 Curious about blogging?